s-dinda/photobooth/Installation-on-Debian.md

 To use Lighttpd as Webserver run `sudo bash install-raspbian.sh lighttpd`.

-## Installation on Debian / Debian based distributions:
+## Manually install Photobooth on Raspberry Pi OS (previously called Raspbian) and on Debian / Debian based distributions:
-The steps below were tested on "Raspberry Pi OS (previously called Raspbian) with desktop" based on Debian Buster, but should work for Debian and all Debian based distributions.
+The steps below were tested on "Raspberry Pi OS with desktop" based on Debian Buster, but should work for Debian and all Debian based distributions.
 Photobooth can also be used on any other PC/Laptop running a supported OS.

 ### Update your system
 ```